-All men and women aged 50–74 are invited for bowel screening.
+People aged 50 to 74 are invited for bowel screening.
 Bowel screening involves taking a simple test at home every two years.

-From April 2013, if you’re 75 or over you can still take a bowel screening test every two years if you want to.
-You will not be automatically sent a test kit every two years though, so you’ll need to request one.
+If you're aged 75 and over, you can still take a bowel screening test every 2 years if you want to.
+You won’t automatically be sent a test every 2 years though, so you'll need to ask for one.

 Detect cancer early

 Bowel screening has recently been the subject of an advertising campaign across Scotland as part of the Detect Cancer Early programme.

 Bowel cancer is the third most common cancer in Scotland.
 Every year in Scotland, almost 4,000 people are diagnosed with the disease.

 Although bowel cancer is common, it is also highly treatable if detected early.
 If we find bowel cancer early enough, there’s more than a 90% chance of successful treatment.
 The sooner it’s caught, the easier it is to treat.